-Towson University's Department of Music is pleased to welcome you to the Master of Music program in Performance or Composition.
-This handbook includes the program's requirements and procedures and serves as a guide toward completion of the degree.
-Students are responsible for knowing and following these requirements and procedures as well as those contained in the Towson University Graduate Catalog.
+Towson University's Department of Music is pleased to welcome you to the Master of Music program in Performance or Composition or Pedagogy, and/or the Graduate Certificate in Performance or Composition.
+This handbook includes the requirements and procedures of the program and serves as a guide toward completion of the degree.
+Students are responsible for knowing and following these requirements and procedures, as well as those contained in the Towson University Graduate Catalog.

 The MM program has a successful history of serving its students and is fully accredited by the Middle States Association and the National Association of Schools of Music.
 The graduate population is diverse and represents students from a variety of backgrounds and nationalities.
-Graduate students have matriculated from Brazil, Canada, China, Germany, Indonesia, Korea, the Philippines, Poland, and Russia as well as from all parts of the United States.
-Since its inception in 1989, the program has offered excellent training in performance and composition supported by high-level coursework in music theory and music history/literature.
+Graduate students have matriculated from Brazil, Canada, China, Germany, Indonesia, Korea, the Philippines, Poland, and Russia, as well as from all parts of the United States.
+Since its inception in 1989, the program has offered excellent training in performance and composition supported by high-level coursework in music theory and music history & culture.
 Students graduating from the program have gone on to a variety of careers in performance, teaching, and commercial work.
 Alumni have also pursued doctoral programs at other institutions.